juandiana/android-inspector/README.rst

 Installation
 ------------
-1. Download this repository and extract it to a directory on your system.
+1. Download this repository and extract it to a directory on your filesystem.

 2. To install the Python dependencies automatically run: